Approved supplier catalog row

 |---|---|---|---|

-Connect item master, usage source, open POs, approved suppliers, ship-to, tax, and buyer policy for one pilot site.
+Map the item list, usage source, open POs, approved suppliers, ship-to details, tax assumptions, and buyer approval policy for one site.

-Connect one supplier rail for one repeat item family: PunchOut, EDI/XML, supplier API, or an authorized monitored purchasing mailbox.
+Document one repeat supplier path: portal, PunchOut, EDI/XML, supplier API, or an authorized monitored purchasing mailbox.